lb0201/Superstore-Analysis-Tableau/README.md

 In this project, I've implemented data visualizations utilizing a variety of charts and graphs in Tableau from a superstore dataset (superstore.csv).

-I've focused on answering the following business related questions:
+I've focused on answering the following business-related questions:

 * Sales per month
 * Sales per state